A Wonderful Time to be Entrepreneurs in India

 There is immense ongoing innovation surrounding the mobility space.
 NGP has always focused on mobility and within that space, we have outlined five key investment areas that we have focused on for a decade and built up strong thematic expertise in.
 In each of our areas, we see long term fundamental shifts and disruption which creates good investment opportunities.
 Those areas include:

-Applied Analytics & Data driven by a number of disruptive shifts in advertising towards technology-driven programmatic buying using AI and algorithms as well as a need for larger data management capacities and analytics driven businesses.
+Big Data, Analytics & AdTech driven by a number of disruptive shifts in advertising towards technology-driven programmatic buying using AI and algorithms as well as a need for larger data management capacities and analytics driven businesses.
 Here great examples of companies we have invested in are Rocket Fuel, PubMatic and Vizury.

 Mobile consumer-facing platforms are rapidly raising consumption of content and services over smartphones, tablets and other platforms.
 Here, we have investments in UCweb, Babbel and MAG interactive just to name a few.